Radiative turbulent flares in magnetically-dominated plasmas: Simulation Setup

 In our 3D simulations, the domain is a cube of side $L = 426 \,\de$ covered by $1280^3$ grid cells.
-We resolve the (non-relativistic) plasma skin depth with $3$ cells and use $2$ particles per cell per species to model the plasma.
-Four current filtering passes are performed on each timestep.
-Similar to the $2D$ case, the validity of these simulation parameters was benchmarked against shorter simulations with a maximum size of $L = 640 \,\de$ (corresponding to a resolution of $1920^3$).
+We resolve the (nonrelativistic) plasma skin depth with $3$ cells and use $2$ particles per cell per species to model the plasma.
+Four current filtering passes are performed on each time step.
+Similar to the 2D case, the validity of these simulation parameters was benchmarked against shorter simulations with a maximum size of $L = 640 \,\de$ (corresponding to a resolution of $1920^3$).

-\section{Relativistic kinetic turbulence}
+\section{Relativistic Kinetic Turbulence}

-\subsection{The role of magnetic reconnection}
+\subsection{The Role of Magnetic Reconnection}

-Turbulence in a magnetized plasma is usually expected to develop an energy cascade toward small spatial scales $l\ll l_0$, in both $2D$ and $3D$ models \citep[e.g.,][]{Goldreich_1995, Biskamp_2003, loureiro_2018}.
-The cascade is described by the coupled fluctuations of the magnetic field $\delta \vec{B}$ and the plasma velocity $\delta\vec{v}$.
-A self-similar cascade has a power-law distribution over the wavenumber $k = 2\pi/l$,
+Turbulence in a magnetized plasma is usually expected to develop an energy cascade toward small spatial scales $l\ll l_0$, in both 2D and 3D models \citep[e.g.,][]{Biskamp_2003}.
+MHD cascades, involving fluctuations of the magnetic field, $\delta\vec{B}$, and the plasma velocity, $\delta\vec{v}$, transport the energy mainly perpendicular to the background magnetic field, towards larger perpendicular wavenumbers, $k_\perp = 2\pi/l_\perp$ \citep{Goldreich_1995}.
+A self-similar cascade has a power-law distribution of fluctuation amplitudes as a function of $k_\perp$,